rbp0803/Automatic-Transliterations-of-Baybayin-Texts-using-Block-Level-OCR/README.md

-# Baybayin-and-Latin-Script-Recognition-System
+# xtracting-Baybayin-and-Latin-Words-on-Images-using-Support-Vector-Machine

-A proposed algorithm to recognize Baybayin script from Latin at word level in a block text.
+A proposed algorithm to recognize Baybayin script from Latin at a block level in a text image.

 <b> NOTE: The system files (Example images, classifier, etc.) described here can also be downloaded in Release section.
 Its source filename is `Baybayin.and.Latin.Script.Recognition.System.zip`.
 The following link provides the complete system file page: